ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 QUIC is a client-server protocol where a client cannot send data until either the handshake is complete or a previously established session is resumed.
-This ensures that the user agent will prevent the client from sending data to network endpoints that are not QuicTransport endpoints.
+This ensures that clients cannot send data to a network endpoint that has not accepted an incoming connection.
 Furthermore, the QuicTransport session can be immediately aborted by the server through a connection close or a stateless reset, causing the user agent to stop the traffic from the client.
 This provides a defense against potential denial-of-service attacks on the network by untrusted clients.

 QUIC provides a congestion control mechanism {{?I-D.ietf-quic-recovery}} that limits the rate at which the traffic is sent.
 This prevents potentially